-- Resource group are offered by Azure at no cost, we only pay for resources and not for resource groups.
+- Resource groups are offered by Azure at no cost, we only pay for resources and not for resource groups.

 - Permission applied to a resource group is automatically applied to resources available in that resource group.

-- To manage cost and billing for different department within your organization, create different subscriptions.
+- To manage cost and billing for the different departments within your organization, create different subscriptions.

-- You cannot merge two subscription into one, however you can move a resource from one subscription to other.
+- You cannot merge two subscriptions into one, however, you can move a resource from one subscription to another.

 - In case a subscription is expired, you cannot create a resource, but data can be accessed.

-- Tags are used to identify application, resources, environment for tracking and reporting purpose.
+- Tags are used to identify applications, resources, and environments for tracking and reporting purposes.

-How I cleared AZ 900 Exam?
+How do I clear AZ 900 Exam?
 Watch the Video with Questions and Answers

 Virtual Machines, Availability Set and Scale Set